Title

 2015

-Interviewee Mickey Guckian, CAD/CAM Manager
+Interviewee: Mickey Guckian, CAD/CAM Manager

 Programming 3+2 milling is substantially easier in Tebis than the other softwares we have seen.
 The guys here claim they would never program with the other software again if they do not have to.